 Your vehicle is equipped with a computer that monitors the engine's emission control system.
 This system is commonly known as the On Board Diagnostics System (OBD-II).
-This OBD-II system protects the environment by ensuring that your vehicle continues to meet government emission standards.
+The OBD-II system protects the environment by ensuring that your vehicle continues to meet government emission standards.
 The OBD-II system also assists your authorized dealer in properly servicing your vehicle.
-When the indicator illuminates, the OBD-II system has detected a malfunction.
-Temporary malfunctions may cause the indicator to illuminate.
+When the Service engine soon indicator illuminates, the OBD-II system has detected a malfunction.
+Temporary malfunctions may cause the Service engine soon indicator to illuminate.
 Examples are:

-- 1. The vehicle has run out of fuel-the engine may misfire or run poorly. - 2.
-Poor fuel quality or water in the fuel. - 3.
-The fuel cap may not have been securely tightened.
-See $Fuel \ filler \ cap$ in this chapter.
+The vehicle has run out of fuel-the engine may misfire or run poorly.
+Poor fuel quality or water in the fuel-the engine may misfire or run poorly.

+3. The fuel cap may not have been securely tightened.
+See Fuel filler cap in this chapter.